wavenumber-eng/bldc/readme.md

-# FRDM-MCXA153 TinyUSB Web serial demo
+# FRDM-MCXA153 TinyUSB Web USB demo

 ## Setup

 - Clone this repo.

-- TinyUSB is a sub module to this repo.
-Open a terminal run
+- TinyUSB is a submodule to this repo.
+Open a terminal and run

 `git submodule init`